Cyproheptadine for ADHD

 - Intestinal obstruction

-A systematic review of the use of cyproheptadine for weight gain found significant weight gain in 39 of 46 studies evaluated.
-In contrast, little benefit of cyproheptadine was found in malignant/progressive diseases, such as HIV and cancer.
+A systematic review on the use of cyproheptadine for weight gain found significant weight gain in 39 of 46 studies analyzed.
+In contrast, in malignant/progressive diseases, such as HIV and cancer, there was barely any benefit of cyproheptadine.
 The most common side effect was transient mild to moderate sedation.
-The review concluded that cyproheptadine is a safe and generally well-tolerated drug for weight gain.
+The review concluded that cyproheptadine is a safe and generally well-tolerated drug for weight gain.3

-Another systematic review on the safety of cyproheptadine found a total of 93 adverse effects (adults 81.7%, children 18.3%) in the French pharmacovigilance database from 1985 to 2020
+Another systematic review on the safety of cyproheptadine found a total of 93 adverse effects in the French pharmacovigilance database from 1985 to 2020 (adults 81.7%, children 18.3%)5

-Many ADHD sufferers report problems with loss of appetite due to stimulant use.
-In individual cases, this goes so far that stimulant treatment has to be discontinued, even though they show good effects on ADHD symptoms.
+A number of people with ADHD report problems with loss of appetite due to stimulant use.
+In individual cases, this goes so far that stimulant treatment has to be discontinued, even though they have good effects on ADHD symptoms.

-One ADHD sufferer (36 kg) reported that in her case, 10 ml of cyproheptadine successfully resolved stimulant-induced appetite reduction.
+A person with ADHD (36 kg) reported that 10 ml of cyproheptadine successfully corrected her appetite reduction caused by stimulants.

-In contrast, a study of the preventive effect of 1 to 12 mg cyproheptadine on methylphenidate-induced sleep and appetite problems in 40 children 2 to 12 years of age found no differences from the placebo group.
+However, a study on the preventive effect of 1 to 12 mg cyproheptadine on sleep and appetite problems caused by methylphenidate in 40 children aged 2 to 12 years found no differences compared to the placebo group.7

-Use to increase appetite in ADHD should only be done under close medical supervision.
-When using cyproheptadine, liver values should be monitored as very rare cases of liver failure have been reported.
+It should only be used to increase appetite in ADHD under close medical supervision.
+Liver values should be monitored when using cyproheptadine, as very rare cases of liver failure have been reported.